 Step 6: Knead each portion briefly until it has a smooth, even consistency.

 Step 7: Roll the pieces out into three strands of the same length and braid them together.
-Place the braid on a greased baking sheet, cover with a large dish towel, and let rise for 25 minutes.
+Place the braid on a greased baking sheet, cover with a large dish towel, and let it rise for 25 minutes.

 Step 8: Bake the braid in the preheated oven for 25 minutes, or until it's golden brown.
 Remove from the oven and place on a wire rack to cool.